huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

-# ADDING DOCUMENTS AND ENTITIES TO YOUR COLLECTION
+# WORKING WITH ENTITIES IN YOUR COLLECTION

 ## Understanding "Public" versus "Private" Entities